adamrefaey/asynctasq-benchmark-celery/WORKER_SETUP.md

 ## The Problem

-The benchmark suite was initially showing zeros for latency, memory, and CPU metrics because:
+The benchmark suite was initially showing zeros for latency, memory, and CPU metrics AND Celery benchmarks were extremely slow because:

 1. **No workers were running** - Tasks were being enqueued but never processed
 2. **Completion tracking was placeholder** - Used hardcoded `completed = task_count` instead of polling
 3. **Resource monitoring was missing** - Memory/CPU metrics were hardcoded to 0.0
 4. **Task timing data incomplete** - Only enqueue times were tracked, no start/complete times
+5. **Celery sequential blocking** - Used sequential `.get()` calls for 20,000 tasks (MAJOR BOTTLENECK!)
+6. **Celery result backend overhead** - Stored 20,000 task results in Redis unnecessarily

 ## The Solution